zzj99/glhosts/g0og1e/readme.md

 Usage
 ------
 To use hosts.py, please make sure you have installed python 2.7.6+ (but NOT 3.x).
 Just run 'python hosts.py' in the command line with Administrator or root privilege.
+In Windows, it is recommended to run the script as Administrator with a batch file, e.g. 'hosts.bat', which contains

+       python disk:\path\to\hosts.py

 To use hosts.sh, please make sure your hosts DONOT contain google contents, such as 'xx.xx.xx.xx www.google.com'